csswizardry/csswizardry.github.com/_posts/2024-08-19-cache-grab-how-much-are-you-leaving-on-the-table.md

-1. **If a lot of navigations are from cache, our caching strategy must be pretty good!** I’m of the opinion that almost all responses can be cached for at least a little but, so serving absolutely zero files from cache would be cause for concern.
+1. **If a lot of navigations are from cache, our caching strategy must be pretty good!** I’m of the opinion that almost all responses can be cached for at least a little bit, so serving absolutely zero responses from cache would be cause for concern.
 Are we leaving opportunities on the table here?
 2. **If a lot of navigations are from cache, why are users hitting the same pages over and over again?** The only way a file can be served from browser